-Pixar has another contender with its first fantasy, “Onward” (March 6), which had its theatrical release cut short by the pandemic.
-Written and directed by Dan Scanlon (“Monsters University”), “Onward” is a very personal story inspired by the dad he never knew.
+“Onward,” directed by Dan Scanlon (“Monsters University”), is a very personal story inspired by the dad he never knew.
 It’s about teenage Elf brothers Ian and Barley (the MCU’s Tom Holland and Chris Pratt) on a road trip to resurrect their deceased dad using a 24-hour magic spell.
 It’s a vast world derived from fantasy fiction (also containing sprites, satyrs, cyclops, centaurs, gnomes, and trolls), which harnesses a unique visual language for the magic with special simulated effects in collaboration with the graphic pop of cinematographer Sharon Calahan.

-In “Over the Moon” (co-produced by Shanghai-based Pearl Studio and animated by Imageworks), 13-year-old Fei Fei (Cathy Ang) builds a rocket to the moon to meet the legendary goddess, Chang’e (Phillipa Soo of “Moana” and “Hamilton”).
-But her journey on Lunaria forces her to embrace change.
-Original songs were composed by Christopher Curtis (“Chaplin: The Musical”), Marjorie Duffield, and Helen Park (“KPOP”), and the score was by “Gravity” Oscar winner Steven Price.
-Also, famed costume designer Guo Pei designed the lavish gowns for Chang’e, which required Imageworks to up its simulation software.
+In “Over the Moon” (co-produced by Shanghai-based Pearl Studio and animated by Sony Imageworks), 13-year-old Fei Fei (Cathy Ang) builds a rocket to Lunaria to meet the legendary goddess, Chang’e (Phillipa Soo of “Moana” and “Hamilton”).
+But her journey on the dazzling Lunaria (formed from the tears of Chang’e) forces an emotional discovery.
+Original songs were composed by Christopher Curtis (“Chaplin: The Musical”), Marjorie Duffield, and Helen Park (“KPOP”), and famed costume designer Guo Pei designed the lavish gowns for Chang’e, which required Imageworks to upgrade its cloth simulation.

 “Over the Moon” (Netflix)